Vespher/PhorceBot-Framework/README.md

 Get your bot's oauth token here: https://twitchapps.com/tmi/

 ### Editing
 You can add, edit, and remove whatever code you want in Run.py.
 There are sections in there for Classes and Variables, Functions, and Chat Commands.
+Read the comments in Run.py to get a feel for how things work.